There Was A Killer Pantsuit On This Year's Oscars Red Carpet

 Besides Gaga providing further proof that pantsuits are chic as hell, she shared an important, poignant message about sexual assault after talking sartorial matters on the red carpet.
 (Her Oscar-nominated song, "Til It Happens To You," is from The Hunting Ground, a documentary about campus rape.)

 Fancy pants are becoming all the more common for very dressy occasions, with various celebrities proving that you don't need a gown to make jaws drop on the step-and-repeat.
-See: Emma Stone's bejewelled Lanvin number, Sophie Turner's colour-blocked Galvan one-piece, and all of these savvy women that got the pants memo for the Emmys.
+See: Emma Stone's bejeweled Lanvin number, Sophie Turner's colorblocked Galvan one-piece, and all of these savvy women that got the pants memo for the Emmys.

 We're completely okay with gorgeously gussied-up pants becoming de rigueur at major awards shows when they look as fresh — but fully black-tie-ready — as Gaga's ensemble.